The largest of the National’s three theatres, the Olivier, is built in the style of an amphitheatre with a fan-shaped auditorium.

-For directions to the National Theatre, go to the Venues at the National page
+For directions to the National Theatre, go to the Getting here page.

-There are three blocks of seats in the curving circle section, which rise beyond the stalls, which has two main tiers of steeply raked seats − flanked by side-banks on a higher level − sweep down to the stage.
+There are three blocks of seats in the curving circle section, which rise beyond the stalls, which has two main tiers of steeply raked seats − flanked by side-banks on a higher level − all of which sweep down to the stage.
 In spite of its size, the Olivier has a concentrated intimacy.
-No seat is far from an actor's point of command; and the span of the seats matches their effective span of vision.
+No seat is far from an actor’s point of command; and the span of the seats matches their effective span of vision.
 They can hold the audience within the compass of their eyes.

 The first three rows in the Front Stalls (rows A, B and C) have no arm-rests, are slightly narrower, and for some shows may offer a partially-restricted view and sometimes be held off sale.

 The entrance to the stalls is on level 2 and the circle is on level 3, with access by lift and stairs.

-The Olivier Theatre is named after Laurence Olivier, the first director of the National Theatre (during its years at the Old Vic) and the outstanding British actor of the 20th century.
+The Olivier Theatre is named after Laurence Olivier, the first Director of the National Theatre (during its years at the Old Vic).